Manikula/gosms_client/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+You can create `.env` file with Gosms credentials in project root and `bin/console` will load them.

 To install this gem onto your local machine, run `bundle exec rake install`.